BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-mechanics.typ

   expval(p) &= - i hbar integral_(-oo)^oo dd(x) psi^* pdv(, x) psi \
 $

-If we can measure 2 observable at the same time meaning 1 doesn’t impact our ability to measure the other --- “compatible” observables
+If we can measure 2 observable at the same time meaning 1 does not impact our ability to measure the other --- “compatible” observables

 = Commutator of 2 Ops